hasmonteiro/hasmonteiro.github.io/_pages/about.md

 I have a background in numerical/computational simulation, programming, and applied mathematics and, currently, I’m dealing with math, numerical analysis, solid mechanics, nonlinearities, concrete-like materials, and computational methods in engineering.
 As an enthusiast of computer science, machine learning, and data science, I’m also developing new ML applications and data-driven modeling strategies in computational mechanics, structural engineering, and materials engineering.

 I have experience in the research field (empirical/experimental and numerical testing), hydrological/environmental studies (rainfall, flow-rate, and temporal series), structural analysis (fem-like formulations, mechanics of materials, continuum mechanics, concrete), statistics/data analysis (databases, data munging, exploratory analysis, feature engineering, predictive research), and education as well.

-I enjoy solving problems and I’m also into arts, humanities, and linguistics – reading (mostly literature), drawing, (listening/playing) music, and study new languages are my main hobbies –.
+I enjoy solving problems and I’m also into arts, humanities, and linguistics – reading (especially literature), drawing, (listening/playing) music, and study new languages are my main hobbies –.

 Check out my [cv]({{site.url}}/cv) and my [research]({{site.url}}/research).